tom-ai/sophia-website/README.md

 🛜 Live at http://www.sophiadignam.co.uk

+## Running the project locally

+1. Clone the repo
+2. Run `npm install`
+3. Create an `.env.local` file, add the environment variables
+4. Run `npm run dev` and it should load the project

 ## Hosting & Deployment

 Hosted on Vercel, they make deployment mega easy.
 Any pushes to `main` branch trigger a new production build.